top of page

 I grew up in Moray, in the North-East of Scotland, where my fascination with trees and woodland contrasted with the ocean seascapes of my hometown.
 Woodland dens held a sense of mystery for me, and that curiosity led me to study Arboriculture and Urban Forestry in 2014 and to volunteer with Trees for Life, helping restore fragments of the Caledonian Forest.
 These experiences gave me a grounding in forest science, ecology, propagation, and conservation practice and opened my eyes to the wider world of plants and their interactions.

-In the years that followed, I balanced musical endeavours, landscape sketches, busking and travelling off the beaten track with small gardening jobs and work with larger maintenance companies.
-I picked up carpentry skills along the way, a craft I still return to, and gradually found myself drawn into horticulture in more sustained ways.
+In the years that followed, I balanced musical endeavours, landscape sketches, busking and travelling off the beaten track with small gardening jobs and work with larger landscape maintenance companies.
+I picked up a foundation of carpentry skills along the way, a craft I still enjoy returning to, and gradually found myself drawn into horticulture in more sustained ways.

 Alongside these studies and projects, I’m continuing to develop my creative practice in painting and music as a way of exploring plant communities and landscapes from a different angle.
 Whether through science, design, or art, my aim is to understand and interpret the patterns of the natural world.